 How to join a tour of the Plain of Jars

-The costs of the tour of the Plain of Jars depend on the number of people in the tour, but start from 150,000 kip per person for a group tour with a guide.
+The costs of the tour of the Plain of Jars depend on the number of people on the tour but starts from 150,000 kip per person for a group tour with a guide.
 You will pay around 600,000 kip for a private tour.

 How to Visit the Plain of Jars by Bike